A ‘spectacular’ fireball lit the Pacific Northwest sky. A SpaceX rocket was to blame, authorities say.

 SpaceX and NASA did not immediately return messages from The Washington Post early on Friday.

-While Elon Musk’s Falcon 9 rockets are best known for the ability to safely re-land a first-stage booster after launching into space — a once-daunting feat that has now become routine — its later-stage rockets are still designed to fall back to earth, burning up on the way, McDowell said.
+While Falcon 9 rockets from SpaceX, led by Elon Musk, are best known for the ability to safely re-land a first-stage booster after launching into space — a once-daunting feat that has now become routine — its later-stage rockets are still designed to fall back to Earth, burning up on the way, McDowell said.

 This rocket was about 22 feet long and weighed about 3 tons, according to McDowell, and was part of a Falcon 9 that launched on March 4 to deliver a payload of satellites into orbit.
-After circling the globe at roughly 17,000 mph, it reentered the atmosphere about 40 miles above the earth’s surface — far above where airplanes venture, the astronomer added.
+After circling the globe at roughly 17,000 mph, it reentered the atmosphere about 40 miles above the Earth’s surface — far above where airplanes venture, the astronomer added.

-There’s a reason it looked slower than a meteor, the NWS Seattle noted: space rocks often hurtle into the atmosphere at 45,000 mph, more than twice the speed of the rocket.
+There’s a reason it looked slower than a meteor, the NWS Seattle noted: Space rocks often hurtle into the atmosphere at 45,000 mph, more than twice the speed of the rocket.

 The result around the Pacific Northwest was startling — a dazzling, splintering phantom crawling across the night sky.